 Please upload the following:

-- a brief statement describing why you are choosing a career in the theater
+- A brief statement describing why you are choosing a career in the theater.

-- a photograph of yourself alone.
+- A photograph of yourself alone.
 This does not have to be a professional headshot.

 Applicants who successfully pass the prescreening must either: